Jan-9C/deathcounter_ocr/README.md

 ---

+# Adapt the counter

-# How to adapt the counter to a different game
+## How to adapt the counter to a different game

 With the scripts mentioned above it is possible to adapt the deathcounter script to work with any game that has a death screen if you follow these steps: